luxonis/depthai-hardware/docs/source/pages/guides/sync_frames.rst

    * - Sensor
      - Shutter
      - Support
-   * - :ref:`OV9282`, :ref:`OV9782`
+   * - OV9282, OV9782
      - Global
-     - FSYNC input/output, both continuous/snapshot mode supported
+     - FSYNC input/output, both continuous mode and snapshot (arbitrary external trigger) supported
-   * - :ref:`OV7251`
+   * - OV7251
      - Global
-     - Should have same support as OV9*82, but not yet implemented
+     - Should have the same hardware support as OV9*82, but not implemented in FW as of now
-   * - :ref:`AR0234`
+   * - AR0234
      - Global
-     - FSYNC input, snapshot mode supported (continuous results in strange behaviour)
+     - FSYNC input, both continuous and snapshot mode supported
-   * - :ref:`IMX378`, :ref:`IMX477`, IMX380
+   * - IMX378, IMX477, IMX577, IMX380
      - Rolling
-     - FSYNC input, only continuous mode supported for rolling shutter sensors
+     - FSYNC input, only continuous mode supported for rolling shutter sensors.
+Hardware also supports FSYNC output, but not implemented in FW yet
-   * - :ref:`IMX582`
+   * - IMX582
      - Rolling
-     - [Not yet tested] FSYNC input continuous mode
+     - Similar to IMX378, but not yet tested
+   * - IMX296 (RPi GS Camera)
+     - Global
+     - Arbitrary external trigger supported on XTR/XTRIG pin.
+Pulse length determines exposure time (sensor feature).
+Continuous mode TODO (would be on another pin: XVS)

 STROBE signal